octoberswimmer/masc/example/README.md

 Other compilers such as [GopherJS](https://github.com/gopherjs) may work so long as they are compliant with the official Go 1.14+ compiler (support modules, the `syscall/js` interface, reflection, etc.)

-Vecty currently can only be built to run in web browsers.
+Masc currently can only be built to run in web browsers.

 ## More examples